 In 1976, Wayne Earl, a graduate of Stanford University with an MBA in Industrial Engineering, was employed by Accurex.
 The company asked him to join Icore to develop the first color sorter to be mounted on a Johnson Farm Machinery tomato harvester.
 After several years of perfecting the design, Earl purchased the rights to the tomato sorter technology from Icore.

 Earl founded Woodside Electronics (WECO) in 1982 in Mountain View, CA, and within a few years moved the company to Woodland, CA to be closer to Johnson Farm Machinery.
 A turning point occurred in 1990 when the first Johnson tomato harvesters were sent to Spain with WECO’s sorter, the Golden Streak.
 A proven success, the WECO sorter was mounted on hundreds of harvesters in a very short time, greatly reducing manual labor.

 Wanting to broaden his product line to include other fruits and nuts, Earl developed Hi-Res Optical Sorting Technology in 1999 and deployed it for use in the walnut huller industry.
 This technology was successful in removing the adhering hull and black walnuts along with foreign material.
 Taking it a step further, Xres Camera Technology was developed in 2003 for in-shell walnut sorting.
-Today, WECO is the leading supplier of sorting and automation equipment to walnut huller/dehydrators, including Webster Walnut of Australia.
+Today, WECO is the leading supplier of sorting and automation equipment to walnut huller/dehydrators.

-WECO is looking forward to proudly celebrating its 40th anniversary in 2022, with satisfied customers throughout the world and the best team of engineers and technicians dedicated to continually improving our technology.
+WECO celebrates its 40th anniversary in 2022, with satisfied customers throughout the world and a team of people dedicated to continuous improvement for the benefit of those we serve.